kampersanda/elinor/README.md

 Elinor is a Rust library for evaluating information retrieval (IR) systems.

-It provides a comprehensive set of tools and metrics tailored for information retrieval engineers, offering an intuitive and easy-to-use interface.

 It provides a comprehensive set of tools and metrics tailored for IR engineers, offering an intuitive and easy-to-use interface.